DefGuard/wireguard-rs/README.md

     <img src="docs/header.png" alt="defguard">
  </p>

-**wireguard-rs** is a multi-platform Rust library providing a unified high-level API for managing WireGuard interfaces using native OS kernel and userspace WireGuard protocol implementations.
+**defguard_wireguard_rs** is a multi-platform Rust library providing a unified high-level API for managing WireGuard interfaces using native OS kernel and userspace WireGuard protocol implementations.
 It can be used to create your own [WireGuard:tm:](https://www.wireguard.com/) VPN servers or clients for secure and private networking.

 It was developed as part of [defguard](https://github.com/defguard/defguard) security platform and used in the [gateway/server](https://github.com/defguard/gateway) as well as [desktop client](https://github.com/defguard/client).